-- The beneficiary must submit the request for an internal first level review within 30 days of the date of the adverse decision notice. - The beneficiary will receive a written decision by certified mail. - The internal decision notice will provide further information about how the beneficiary may request a second level review.
+• The beneficiary must submit the request for an internal first level review within 30 days of the

+- The beneficiary will receive a written decision by certified mail. - The internal decision notice will provide further information about how the beneficiary may request a second level review.